Order of Dr. Sun Yat-sen

 The Order of Dr. Sun Yat-sen (中山勳章) is a civilian order of the Republic of China that was instituted in 1941.
 It is given in commemoration of Sun Yat-sen, and as a token of thanks to those who make outstanding contributions to the Republic of China.
-It has only been awarded four times: twice in 1944 to Cheng Chao and Chung Yu, associates of Sun Yat-sen, and subsequently to Vice Presidents of the Republic of China, Annette Lu in 2008, followed by Chen Chien-jen in 2020.
+It has only been awarded six times: twice in 1944 to Cheng Chao and Chung Yu, associates of Sun Yat-sen, and subsequently to Vice Presidents of the Republic of China, Annette Lu in 2008, Chen Chien-jen in 2020, and William Lai in 2024, as well as TSMC founder Morris Chang in 2024.